AulaMaroon/League-of-Legends-Auto-Accept/README.md

-# League of Legends Auto Accept - AulaMaroon
+# League of Legends Auto Accept - AulaMaroon (Pixel Based)

 This is a simple league of legends queue accepter script